BadIdeaFactory/corporate/documents/operating.md

 the Plotting Session is scheduled to begin, using the process outlined in CONTRIBUTING.md.

-Votes will be held using the condorcet voting method.
-In the event of a tie, then whoever can score highest in QWOP wins.
-If this also results in a tie, then idk flip a coin or something goddamn.
+Votes will be held using the Condorcet voting method.
+In the event of a tie, then the tied candidates must choose champions.
+The candidate whose champion can score highest in QWOP wins.
+If this also results in a tie then hold votes from people on the Internet until someone wins.

+### Fire Sale Elections
+In the event that a Corporate Overlord holding an elected position goes into hibernation or chooses to step down from their elected position, or if any position is unfilled for any reason then a Fire Sale Election is to be held to fill the vacant position.
+Fire Sale Elections can happen during any Plotting Session and the voting process is the same as Elections except that people are probably more excited.

 ### Records and Documentation
 The `corporate` GitHub repository is our official record.
 Minutes should be taken during